FAQs: Applying for Master degree programmes at the Department of Business and Economics

 https://www.hwr-berlin.de/en/study/how-to-apply/application-master/

-Students with a Non-German Bachelor degree apply at uni-assist e.
+Students with a non - German Bachelor degree apply at uni-assist e.
 V..
-It is a certification office founded to support German universities by converting foreign grades and degrees into their German equivalents.
+It is an association founded to support German universities by converting foreign grades and degrees into their German equivalents.
 Once your application passes the uni-assist system check, it will be transferred to our university for further processing.

 Please note that uni-assist charges a processing fee according to the number of universities you want to apply to.